Acronicta impleta Walker, 1856

 Photograph copyright: Merrill A. Peterson

-Acronicta impleta is a dull dark gray large noctuid moth (FW length 20 - 22 mm) with a pattern dominated by the pale filling of the scalloped postmedial line and lacking strong dashes that occurs in forests throughout our region during late spring and summer.
+Acronicta impleta is a dull dark gray, large noctuid moth (FW length 20 - 22 mm) that occurs in forests throughout our region during late spring and summer.
+It has a pattern dominated by the pale filling of the scalloped postmedial line and lacking strong dashes.
 The forewing is relatively long with a square apex and rounded anal angle.
 It has a dusty dark gray appearance due to a mix of black, gray, and long white scales.
 The posterior median area and distal wing opposite the cell and in the fold are slightly darker than the ground color, but no distinct dashes are present.
 The antemedial and postmedial lines are double, black.
 The antemedial line is filled with the ground color and is indistinct.
 The postmedial line is scalloped and filled with whitish gray which is often the most prominent marking.
 The subterminal line is irregular, similar pale as the postmedial line filling medially and dark gray laterally.
 A row of black dots between the veins forms the terminal line.
 The orbicular and reniform spots are black.
 The orbicular spot is slightly oval filled with the ground color and usually a black ocellus.
 The reniform spot is a wide kidney shape, filled with the ground peripherally and diffuse dark gray centrally.
 No claviform spot is present.
 The hindwing is light whitish gray, slightly darker in females, with darker gray discal spot, veins and thin marginal shade.
 The fringe is light gray.
 The head and thorax are powdery dark gray.
 The male antenna is filiform.

 Larva is black and has scoli or tubercles with tufts of hair, including prominent yellow, gray and white tufts at the head and gray tufts at the tail.
 It is illustrated by Miller & Hammond (2003).